 Many digital disruptors have achieved success by creating a platform which harnesses data to reduce friction or cost for customers.
 Water remains vertically integrated, so we are responsible for all elements of the value chain.
 We should turn that to our advantage, and we must look at how we can maintain leading performance at every stage to deliver great outcomes for customers.

 The new digital strategy is really about creating a platform for our business that gives us a real-time 360-degree view of our customers, our assets and our operations.
 We can then bring this data together to provide smarter customer-facing services and layer excellent user experiences on top of that to be the disruptors for the industry to follow.
 It is fundamentally about delivering great value for customers and being the company that they would choose.

 Enjoy our chat with Martin?
-Let us know who else you'd like us to share a discussion with over on Twitter, @hedgehoglab or below in the comments section.
+Let us know who else you'd like us to share a discussion with over on Twitter, @hedgehoglab.